Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-08**
+## 🗓️ Date: **2025-07-09**

 ### 💬 Today's Insight:
 ```
-> Atoms cannot be seen, but we infer their existence and properties from the ways in which substances behave. ❤️ - John Dalton
+> It is the function of science to discover the existence of a general reign of order in nature and to find the causes governing this order. ❤️ - Dmitri Mendeleev
 ```

 ---